dyang5/CirclePackingsResearch/Conferences/writeups/NCUR_Writeup.md

 ### Wrapup

 After a long day of travel, we walked back to the hotel and checked in for some rest.
 We'll be presenting our poster tomorrow!

+## Day 2: April 14th

+### Logistics
+ - Left the hotel at 8:30 AM on a shuttle to the conference

+### Our Poster Session (9:45 AM - 10:45 AM)
+  - After we set up our poster, it felt like we weren't going to get many people to come up.
+Just a few minutes later though, a few students came up to ask about our poster, and our explanations commenced.
+We ended up getting around 10 people, with the majority of them interested in the heavy math explanation, which was awesome!
+  - It was definitely also fun explaining to those interested who did not come from mathematical backgrounds as well; in general, we were happy that people seemed interested in our project!